 Nancy Sachs (Executive Leadership) teaches in SIS's graduate program in social enterprise and its online master's program in international relations.
 She has taught leadership, ethics, and communication at American University's Kogod School of Business as well as at Georgetown University Law Center, Instituto de Empresa in Madrid, Peking University's School of Transnational Law, and Australian National University.
 She has more than 25 years of professional experience in the public and private sectors.
 In her work for the federal government, she developed award-winning public policy campaigns, many in conjunction with Fortune 500 companies and not-for-profit organizations.
 She also has worked as a news producer for public television, founded her own publishing small business, and conducted fieldwork in the Middle East.
 Professor Sachs began teaching at American University in 2005 and has received an award for outstanding teaching.

 Immersion participants are also invited to participate in the School of International Service's 2017 Site Visit Program on Friday, August 25.
 The Site Visit Program is a day-long career exploration and networking event in which 35+ employers host on-site information sessions for SIS graduate students.
 Throughout the day, participants will travel with a group of online and on-campus peers to the D.C. offices of three different employers working in a specific field or sector.
 These visits often include a short tour of the office, an overview of the organization's mission and services, and a panel discussion with employees.
 More information about the event will be sent to your AU email address on Wednesday, July 12.
 Registration opens for Immersion participants on Monday, July 24.
 Please contact Shaine Melnick at

 Wednesday, August 23rd

-Welcome Happy Hour for MIS/SE locals and Early Arrivals (not required)
+Welcome Happy Hour for MIS locals and Early Arrivals (not required)

 Thursday, August 24th